 80% of job descriptions for BI directors call for strategic ability.
 A BI director must be able to craft a compelling vision, and then carry it out in a well-developed strategy.
 The BI director might be required to develop a game plan for optimizing the BI platform by determining how best to use existing data analytics, architecture, and technology, and where to make improvements.
 Or, this person could be in charge of establishing best practices for BI, data warehousing, and data governance.

 And not surprisingly, more than half—58%—of the job descriptions for BI directors explicitly spell out leadership capabilities and experience.
-This could involve leading the way in implementing and delivering effective BI solutions, or coaching a team on the pros and cons of different types of analytics, data modeling, and providing mentorship on extrapolating and examining insights from large data sets.
-It might entail providing thought leadership to partners and stakeholders in determining which BI solutions will enable the enterprise to achieve defined business goals, or an ability to influence the organization and partners, and to push back where necessary.
+This could involve leading the way in implementing and delivering effective BI solutions or coaching a team on the pros and cons of different types of analytics, and data modeling, and providing mentorship on extrapolating and examining insights from large data sets.
+It might entail providing thought leadership to partners and stakeholders in determining which BI solutions will enable the enterprise to achieve defined business goals, or an ability to influence the organization and partners and to push back where necessary.

 Also near the top of the list are communication skills, which are called out in 56% of cases.
 However, “communication skills” is an overarching category that includes skills that were also listed in job descriptions, such as presenting information effectively to management/executives, conveying technical information to non-technical audiences, and communicating needs with business sponsors and IT/technical organizations to deliver highly effective BI.
 For instance, a BI director might need to convey the return on investment (ROI) of BI to management and executives.
 In other cases, this person might need to communicate with non-technical users about the impact of complex analysis on key performance indicators (KPIs) of the business.